damienaicheh/MvvmCodeGenerator/README.md

 ## Features

-This NuGet allows you to generate your ViewModels with the Properties and Commands specified in your xml file.
+This NuGet allows you to generate your ViewModels with the Properties and Commands specified in your XML file.
 The code generated will depend on the Mvvm Frameworks you like.

 This tool now support these MVVM Frameworks: